Plan the conversation carefully.

 Own impact

-I can see that trust affected you, and I do not want to rush past that.
+I can see that how to rebuild trust affected you, and I do not want to rush past that.

 Name the change